What is the Via Francigena?

 The Via Francigena route is not particularly difficult.
 Challenges are mainly related to stage length, altitude differences, and possible water shortages.
 These will cause travellers to increase the weight of their backpack.

 The best periods to travel the entire route are May and June, or September and October.
 We recommend that you avoid the hottest months, especially in the Po valley.
-The shade is limited here and the weather can be stifling.
+There is only limited shade and the weather can be stifling.

 Water and rest stops on the route